Paras02Jain/Teacher_Hiring_Screener/README.md

 A Streamlit app that screens teacher resumes against a job description, scores and ranks candidates, and helps a school hiring team move candidates through the pipeline — from JD bias checks to shortlisting, interview scheduling, and offer/reject emails.

-> ⚠️ **Before sharing or committing this project:** the archive includes `credentials.json` and `calendar_token.pkl`, which look like live Google OAuth credentials/tokens for the Calendar integration.
-Remove or `.gitignore` these before pushing to any repo or handing the project to someone else.

 ## Features

 - **Resume Screening & Ranking** (`backend.py`) — Parses PDF resumes with `pdfplumber` and scores them against a job description.
 Uses Groq's LLM API for structured scoring (score, reasoning, strengths, red flags) when a Groq API key is provided, falling back to sentence-transformer embeddings, then TF-IDF, if not.